 Since its inception in 1979, Porter’s Five Forces has been used as the de facto framework for analyzing industries.
 Other than competitive intensity, the other four forces that shape competition in a market are the threat of new firms entering the market, suppliers gaining bargaining power, the bargaining power of buyers, and the threat of substitute products.
 But our focus today is on competitive intensity.

 Breaking Down Competitive Intensity

 According to Porter’s framework, competition between firms has two facets, namely, the intensity and dimension.
-Competitive intensity determines an industry’s profitability potential.
+Competitive intensity determines a company’s profitability potential.
 So, with intense competition, a company will be able to transfer more value to its clientele.

-The dimension of a competition is a completely different aspect.
-This one deals with the specific features or factors that firms are competing for.
-Organizations can compete in different areas, including pricing, quality, customer support service, product features, and more.
+The dimension of competition is a completely different aspect.
+This deals with the specific features or factors that firms are competing for.
+Organizations can compete in different areas – pricing, quality, customer support service, product features, and more.

 What Determines the Level of Competitive Intensity?

-According to Porter, there are several factors that influence competitive intensity between firms, which include:
+According to Porter, there are several factors that influence competitive intensity between firms, which include the following: